jdcalvin/neo4j_starter/README.md

 * Neo4j.rb v3.0 (unstable alpha but seems to work so far)

 ###Setup

+Changes to the database schema are done through class models.
+Migrations are not utilized with Neo4j, and any changes made to properties via `property` in models are available.

 1. Clone project
 2. Install and switch to jruby